-You can capture some awesome footage of the long drive, you can record a jerk driver, any road incident, and you’re protected in case you get into an accident and the other guy tries to shift the blame.
+We all know the benefits of dash cams while driving.
+You can capture awesome footage of a long road trip, you can record a terrible driver or any road incident, and you’re protected in case you get into an accident.

-When your car is off, you aren’t in your car, and probably not even near it.
+When your car is off, you aren’t in or even near your car.
 What happens to your car when you are at work for 8 hours?
 Or when you are asleep at night?
 Or when you leave it in a mall parking lot when you are shopping on a busy holiday?

-Most newer premium dash cams can be set up to record when your car is off, too, turning it into a surveillance system.
+Most newer premium dash cams can be set up to record when key is not in the ignition, turning it into a 24/7 surveillance system, always monitoring your car for suspicious activity.
+You will need a dash cam that records while parked.

-How to install a dash cam that records when the car is off?
+In order install a dash cam that records when the car is off, you’ll need to first think about how to power the dash cam.

-Normally, a dash cam is powered through the cigarette adapter – but this method doesn’t work when the car is off.
-Here are a few ways you can accomplish this.
+Normally, a dash cam is powered through the cigarette adapter – but this method doesn’t work for most dash cams when the car is turned off.
+Here are a few ways you can get around this.

 Hardwiring is the process of powering your dash cam through your car’s internal battery.
 By utilizing the car’s battery, the car doesn’t have to be on in order to use the Parking Mode functionality.
 It is a little bit more work, but otherwise, you are leaving yourself vulnerable whenever you are away from the car.
 If you commute 3 hours a day, that’s 21 hours where the car is unsupervised!
 Take the extra time and utilize the dash cam’s full potential surveillance capabilities.